Books

 The Edgeworths are a found family of mercenaries and treasure hunters with blood on their hands and skeletons in every closet.
 When a powerful cult decides to eliminate them, these morally grey disasters have to choose between the walls they’ve built and the people worth dying for.

-You’ll love this if you like: found family of criminals, morally grey everyone, heist/treasure hunting vibes, characters with trauma who choose each other anyway, heroines 25+ with complicated pasts
+You’ll love this if you like: found family of criminals, morally grey everyone, heist/treasure hunting vibes, and characters with trauma who choose each other anyway.

 Tropes: found family, enemies-to-lovers, morally grey characters, dark romance, slow burn tension, he would burn the world for her, assassins, treasure hunting, forced proximity, “who did this to you”